opencog/tv-toolbox/README.md

 (k+1)*beta(-n*s+n+1, n*s+1)*beta(- n*s+(n+k)*p+1, n*s-(n+k)*p+k+1)
 ```

-(EDIT: It might be equivalent to the formula in Chapter 6.
-TODO:
+It might be equivalent to the formula in Chapter 6.
+Unfortunately I
-compare them numerically).
+cannot make any sense of that one (s is multipled by k, while p is
+multipled by n, contrary to here, and previous notations in the PLN
+book, it's not just an inversion, p should be multipled by (n+k), so I
+don't know how to fix/use it).
+TODO: attempt to make sense of it
+anyway.

 When n+k it large, this continuous version gets very imprecise (this
 is an implementation limit, not a limit on Haskell's floating number